autoplot/documentation/javadoc/org/autoplot/datasource/TimeRangeToolEventsList.md

-# org.autoplot.datasource.TimeRangeToolEventsListThe EventsList tool makes it easy to browse around a list of events.
-It
+# org.autoplot.datasource.TimeRangeToolEventsList

- takes a URI for a dataset which can be represented as an events list, and fires off timeRangeSelection events when an event is selected.
+The EventsList tool makes it easy to browse around a list of events.
+It takes a URI for a dataset which can be represented as an events list, and fires off timeRangeSelection events when an event is selected.

-TimeRangeToolEventsList( )
+# TimeRangeToolEventsList( )
 Creates new form TimeRangeToolEventsList

 ***